-Parts of Spain and Portugal are known to be great value.
+Parts of Spain and Portugal are known to be of great value.
 French ports are particularly good for those owning French production boats.
-Likewise if you're in the Caribbean, the French islands of St Martin, Guadeloupe and [in particular] Martinique are very good to have work done.
+Likewise, if you're in the Caribbean, the French islands of St Martin, Guadeloupe and [in particular] Martinique are very good to have work done.

 Trinidad used to be good but has lost its appeal (and has actually become expensive now).
 The BVI are fairly expensive but there are a good number of technicians there.
 New Zealand has some renowned boat technicians.
 There are plenty of places I have omitted - let's wait for the comments section to shed light here.

 If you're in two minds about buying a boat, don't buy one.
 If you decide you will buy one, get your cash ready and make a cash offer at a low price, "ready to settle this month subject to survey".
 When you get the survey, in the outputs ask the surveyor to include a list of "things to fix" that you can put back into your offer.

 When you take the boat, get good quality batteries with a decent capacity and load up on solar.
 If you can afford it, get a watermaker.
 Everyone's situation is different so take all this advice with a grain of salt.
 There are exceptions all over the place.
 I hope this helps.
 Enjoy your sailing!

 Sailing Virgins runs skipper courses out of its base in the British Virgin Islands.
 If you'd like to bring your sailing up a notch, we run intermediate and advanced skipper courses.
 One such course runs along the eastern islands of the Caribbean, from the British Virgin Islands to Martinique.